Uniform function call syntax: C++ proposal

 Proposals for a unification of member function and free function calling syntax have been discussed from the early years of C++ standardization.
-Glassborow (2004) proposed a Uniform Calling Syntax (UCS), allowing specially annotated free functions to be called with member function notation.
+Glassborow (2004) proposed a uniform calling syntax (UCS), allowing specially annotated free functions to be called with member function notation.

-It has more recently been proposed (as of 2016) for addition to C++ by Bjarne Stroustrup and Herb Sutter, to reduce the ambiguous decision between writing free functions and member functions, to simplify the writing of templated code.
+In 2016 it was proposed a second time for addition to C++ by Bjarne Stroustrup and Herb Sutter, to reduce the ambiguous decision between writing free functions and member functions, to simplify the writing of templated code.
 Many programmers are tempted to write member functions to get the benefits of the member function syntax (e.g. "dot-autocomplete" to list member functions); however, this leads to excessive coupling between classes.
+This was again, in 2023, proposed by Herb Sutter claiming new information and insights, as well as an experimental implementation in the cppfront compiler.

 Rust usage of the term

-Until 2018 it was common to use this term when actually referring to qualified/explicit path syntax and most commonly the Fully Qualified Path syntax.: because it's possible to have several traits defining the same method implemented on the same struct, a mechanism is needed to disambiguate which trait should be used.
+Until 2018, it was common to use this term when actually referring to qualified/explicit path syntax and most commonly the fully qualified path syntax: because it is possible to have several traits defining the same method implemented on the same struct, a mechanism is needed to disambiguate which trait should be used.
 Member functions can also be used as free functions through a qualified (namespaced) path.
 The term UFCS is incorrect for these uses, as it allows using methods as (namespaced) free functions, but not using free functions as methods.